rollschild/kilo/README.md

-# Kilo, the minimal text editor
+# kilo, the minimal text editor

+## Overview

+kilo is a minimal (1200 soc) yet somewhat full-featured text editor.
+It supports basic editing, (incremental) searching, creating new files, syntax highlighting, and many more.

 ## Build & Run